isomerpages/pa-cdcvouchers-v2/_merchants/Get Started.md

 ### Register Interest Online Form

-Step 1: If you do not have the CDC details of your stall, enter the postal code of your stall on [CDC's district finder](https://www.cdc.gov.sg/about-cdc/information-on-the-five-districts) to find out.
+**Step 1**: If you do not have the CDC details of your stall, enter the postal code of your stall on [CDC's district finder](https://www.cdc.gov.sg/about-cdc/information-on-the-five-districts) to find out.

-Step 2: Click on the relevant CDC logo below and fill in the online form.
+**Step 2**: Click on the relevant CDC logo below and fill in the online form.
 Our Ambassadors will get in touch with you after you have submitted the form.

 <table border="0" cellspacing="0" cellpadding="0">
 <tbody>